 Do I need any special ventilation?

 If you are using the kiln solely for metal clays (such as PMC and Art Clay Silver) you may not need any special ventilation as it should not give off any toxic fumes.
-If, however you are firing other things which may give off toxic fumes, you will definitely need to ventilate very well in case any fumes escape from the chamber.
+If however, you are firing other things which may give off toxic fumes, you will definitely need to ventilate well in case any fumes escape from the chamber.
 Using anything that reaches a very high temperature can give off a hot smell so you may want to have a window open anyway.

 Does the outside of the kiln get hot?

 The outside of the kiln only gets warm so it is not possible to burn yourself on it.
 However, it is good practice not to place anything on top of the kiln in case you forget to remove before setting of the firing programme.
-Be aware that the metal handle may get hot, so use safety gloves when opening the door and removing pieces from the kiln.

 Can I put things on the bottom of the kiln or do I need a shelf?